 2. Stay Away from Sugar, Liquid Calories and Grains

 You probably already know that sugar is really bad for you.
-And you especially want to avoid added sugar when you trying to reduce belly fat – even hidden sources of sugar like sweetened dairy, juices or packaged snacks made with grains.
+You especially want to avoid added sugar when trying to lose weight, including hidden sources of sugar like sweetened dairy, juices or packaged snacks made with grains.

 3. Eat Mindfully

 Mindful eating means many things, and it’s a surprisingly key part of achieving a healthy weight.
 Here are some mindful eating tips:

-- slowing down while you eat so you’re less likely to scarf down too much, too quickly
+- Slow down while you eat so you’re less likely to scarf down too much too quickly.

-- being aware of how much food it takes to make you feel satisfied when eating without becoming overly stuffed
+- Become aware of how much food it takes to make you feel satisfied when eating without becoming overly stuffed.

 4. Intermittent Fasting

-- it has a dramatic impact on human growth hormone levels, resulting in greater endurance with faster muscle repair and growth
+- Impacting human growth hormone levels, resulting in greater endurance with faster muscle repair and growth.

-- it can help regulate insulin levels, which is key for those who are diabetic or obese
+- Regulating insulin levels, which is key for those who are diabetic or obese.

-- it might improve detoxification, it helps the body use glucose (sugar from carbs) more effectively
+- Improving detoxification, helping the body use glucose (sugar from carbs) more effectively.

 5. HIIT Workouts

-But even if that type of workout isn’t to your liking, it’s key to find some kind of workout you enjoy and that you want to do regularly.
-I highly recommend weightlifting for fat loss because it’s a proven way to create more muscle; more muscle means your body will burn more calories (increasing your metabolic rate), and those calories will funnel into your muscle stores rather than your fat cells.
+Even if that type of workout isn’t to your liking, it’s key to find some kind of workout you enjoy and that you want to do regularly.
+I highly recommend weightlifting for fat loss because it’s a proven way to create more muscle, which supports a healthy metabolic rate.

-Weightlifting doesn’t have to mean heavy weights, either, as a bodyweight workout or yoga can also be all your need to get your fat-burning furnace going.
+Weightlifting doesn’t have to mean heavy weights, either, as a bodyweight workout or yoga done at home can also be a great way to incorporate fitness into your routine.

 Chronic stress experienced over a long period of time is considered not only dangerous — raising your risk for heart disease, diabetes, mental disorders and autoimmune diseases to name a few — but it’s tied to fat gain and poor eating habits.

-Stress manifests in the body in multiple ways you can’t always feel:
+Stress manifests in the body in multiple ways you can’t always feel, including:

-- getting in the way of normal digestion by changing the gut environment
+- Interfering with normal digestion by changing the gut environment.

-- and affecting the way your thyroid glands and hormones works.
-(9)
+- Affecting the way your endocrine glands and hormones works.

-All of these take a toll on your metabolism and ability to control levels of body fat.
-If you’re up against large amounts of stress in your life (from work, lack of sleep, relationships, finances, etc.), studies show you can greatly benefit from carving out more time in your busy stress relievers like regular exercise, meditation, spending time outdoors and keeping up with fun hobbies.
+If you’re up against large amounts of stress in your life (from work, lack of sleep, relationships, finances, etc.), studies show you can greatly benefit from carving out more time to relax.
+Ways to do this include regular exercise, meditation, spending time outdoors and keeping up with fun hobbies.

 9. Add in Metabolism Boosters

-- Cayenne pepper: Hot peppers will increase your heart rate, make you sweat, and boost your metabolic rate at the same time.
-They are also one the best foods to reduce inflammation in your body.
-Capsaicin, found in cayenne pepper, can increase calories burned after consumption.
+- Cayenne pepper: Capsaicin, found in cayenne pepper, can increase calories burned after consumption.
 A study in the British Journal of Clinical Nutrition found that when subjects consumed capsaicin for weight maintenance, fat oxidation (the breakdown of fat) was increased.
 Capsaicin may also stimulate the production of AMPK, leading to further breakdown of fat.
-Try adding cayenne pepper to recipes like chicken tenders for an extra fat-burning effect or try a detox drink with cayenne pepper.
+Try adding cayenne pepper to recipes like chicken tenders for an extra fat-burning effect, or try a detox drink with cayenne pepper.

 - Seaweed called wakame: If you haven’t heard of this seaweed native to Japan yet, you can bet you will soon.
-In a Japanese study at Hokkaido University led by researcher Kazuo Miyashita, PhD, fucoxanthin found in wakame was shown to promote fat burning within the fat cells in animals.
-Fucoxanthin fights fat in two ways; first, it encourages the action of protein, UCP1, that causes fat oxidation and is found in the type of fat that surrounds organs.
-Secondly, fucoxanthin promotes DHA production in the liver.
-Increased DHA, an omega 3 fatty acid type, can help with decreasing bad cholesterol or LDL.
+In a Japanese study, wakame was shown to promote fat burning within the fat cells in animals.
+It may also help with reducing high cholesterol.

-Even most personal trainers and athletes agree that the quality of your diet is the No. 1 factor to address in order to lose belly fat.
+The quality of your diet is the No. 1 factor to address in order to lose weight all over.
 Once you improve your eating habits, ab workouts and core exercises are like the icing on the cake.
-Doing about 2–4 ab workouts weekly can strengthen and define your midsection while you also work on losing body fat all over through improving your diet, sleep and stress.

 However, there’s also the risk of burning through muscle instead of stored glucose, which is the last thing you want to happen when you’re committing to regular strength-building workouts.
 Everyone is different at the end of the day, but research suggests working out on an empty stomach might work for short distances, such as walking to lose weight, but not as well before longer or tougher workouts.